-1.5.2.9 Secondary Voltage Service to Multiple-Meter/Shell Commercial Buildings service disconnects and meters grouped in a common location on the exterior finished surface of the building or structure after and adjacent to the service distribution enclosure.
-All meters and disconnects shall be permanently sequentially marked, in order offor_each respective occupancy or unit.
+1.213.2.9 Secondary Voltage Service to Multiple-Meter/Shell Commercial Buildings

+A. Service Disconnects and Meters.
+All multiple-meter/shell buildings shall have all service disconnects and meters grouped in a common location on the exterior finished surface of the building or structure after and adjacent to the service distribution enclosure.
+All meters and disconnects shall be permanently sequentially marked, in order offor\each respective occupancy or unit.
 Each meter shall have a service disconnect consisting of one fused switch or circuit breaker.